jasonsutter87/wishes/README.md

 - when a user buys a wish their wallet goes down and the other users wallet goes up
 - better style(background, theme, colors)
 - cat api for wish photos
+- wishes increment in price after being bought
+- users profile pages is styled
+- users can only see the first 30 characters in a post before buying
+- edit wish shows old content

 ### what needs to get done
 - ajax delete wishes